 Conversations with an Artist: Jean Jack

-We have long admired Maine-based Jean Jack's paintings in the Mill Valley design office of her daughter and interior designer Kress Jack.
+We have long admired Maine-based Jean Jack's paintings in the design office and home of her daughter and interior designer Kress Jack.
 Jean's artwork conveys the quiet dignity of architectural shapes as she rearranges them, tries them out from different perspectives, composes them in varying color relationships, and emphasizes the specific beauty of different forms.
 She loves these buildings for their imperfections and idiosyncrasies; and it is both impossible and unimportant to know exactly when or where these places exist, because they are creations of the artist.
-We are thrilled to bring Jean's work to our new Poet and/the Bench location in Downtown Mill Valley.
+We are thrilled to bring Jean's inviting work to Poet and/the Bench.